felix101930/Oil_and_gas/README.md

 - **Seasonal Analysis**:
   - Select a commodity and a date range to view a calendar plot that highlights seasonal patterns.
   - Use the date picker to set a specific date range within the past 10 years.

+## Data Source

+The dataset used in this dashboard is sourced from [Kaggle's Fuels Futures Data](https://www.kaggle.com/datasets/guillemservera/fuels-futures-data).
+It includes historical price data for various commodities such as Crude Oil, Heating Oil, Natural Gas, RBOB Gasoline, and Brent Crude Oil.